 Maybe.
-Macs run slow for a variety of reasons, which I go over in this article.
-If that slowness is related to an macOS system, CleanMyMac can turn it up a bit.
+Macs run slow for a variety of reasons.
+If that slowness is related to a macOS system, CleanMyMac can turn it up a bit.

 How to get CleanMyMac 3 activation number?

 There is no keygen or free activation number.
 The only legal, legitimate way to get the app is to purchase a license from MacPaw.

 Is CleanMyMac compatible with the latest macOS?